zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-306_840.md

           - *If one video is longer than 10 minutes, ramp up to the length of its video but not more than 100% time surcharge*
           - *Next.js has troubles settling in windows env, do it on Cloud9*
           - *Hey, bxxxh.
 You're draining my wallet by ramping it up to t2.medium, finish this damn course and terminate it!*
-          - *Shallow follow-along after 80% due to VTL language skill required*
+          - *Shallow follow-along after 80% due to VTL language skill required with 2x speed*
         - Issue
           - Next.js + Cloud9 + Appsync
             - `Unhandled Runtime Error TypeError: require.e is not a function`